gardenlinux/glrd/README.md

 This repository contains these tools:

-- **`glrd-create`**: A tool for generating and populating the GLRD with initial release data and for creating individual release entries.
+- **`glrd-manage`**: A tool for generating and populating the GLRD with initial release data and for creating individual release entries.
 - **`glrd`**: A command-line client for querying the GLRD to retrieve release information based on various criteria.

 ## Table of Contents